My 5-Step Natural Strategy for Healing Postpartum Anxiety and Depression

 #2 Supplements

-• Taking large amounts of Vitamin D for 3 months - if you’re low
+Taking large amounts of Vitamin D for 3 months - if you’re low, increasing your Zinc WITHOUT copper to support GABA and serotonin increasing Omega-3s, taking a probiotic if you’ve had antibiotics,

-• Consider a Methylated B Vitamin + Folate and skip Folic acid if you have the MTHFR gene/SNPs
+Consider a Methylated B Vitamin + Folate and skipping Folic acid if you have the MTHFR gene/SNPs

 #3 Regulate your nervous system

-• If babies crying, partners and mother-in-laws are irritating you - look deeper.
+If babies are crying, partners and mothers-in-law are irritating you - look deeper.

 #4 Integrate herbal medicine